QIWI-API/payments-docs/_qiwi-form_en.html.md

 }
 ~~~

 Add your style, customizable logo, background, and color of the buttons to the Payment form on the QIWI side.
-To do so, contact QIWI Support on <a href='mailto:payin@qiwi.com'>payin@qiwi.com</a> and provide the following information:
+To do so, contact [QIWI Support](mailto:payin@qiwi.com) and provide the following information:

-* unique alias for the Payment form (latin letters, digits, and `-` dash symbol);
+* Unique alias for the Payment form (latin letters, digits, and `-` dash symbol).
-* merchant name to be displayed on the Form;
+* Merchant name to be displayed on the Form.
-* short description of your service (no more than 120 symbols);
+* Short description of your service (no more than 120 symbols).
-* logo in PNG or SVG format with 310x36 size or proportionally larger;
+* Logo in PNG or SVG format with 310x36 size or proportionally larger.
-* color of background and buttons, in HEX.
+* Color of background and buttons, in HEX.

 Some optional data are also used:

-* Background image in PNG or SVG format with 382x560 size or proportionally larger;
+* Background image in PNG or SVG format with 382x560 size or proportionally larger.
-* A list of three preloaded (the most often) amount of payment ;
+* A list of three preloaded (the most often) amount of payment.
-* Contact e-mail to display on the Form;
+* Contact e-mail to display on the Form.
-* Success payment redirection URL;
+* Success payment redirection URL.
-* Yandex.Metrika id;
+* Yandex.Metrika counter identifier.
 * Offer reference.

+To use your Custom Payment form:

+* Send the alias for the Payment form in `"themeCode"` field of `customFields` object of API request [Invoice](#invoice_put):

+     `"themeCode":"merchant01-theme01"`.

-To use your Custom Payment form, send the alias for the Payment form in `"themeCode"` field in `customFields` object of API request [Invoice](#invoice_put).
-URL received in `payUrl` field of the response points to the Custom Payment form.
+     URL received in `payUrl` field of the API response points to the Custom Payment form.

+* Send the alias for the Payment form [in direct call of the form](#https-qiwi-form) in `extras[themeCode]` parameter:

+   `...&extras[themeCode]=merchant01-theme01`.

+Example of the customized Payment form:

 ![Customer form](/images/Custom.png)